There's a Facebook group that most Expats in Ho Chi Minh City are a part of. It's a good way to get information about what's going on in the city.

 However, this being a public Facebook page, a couple other people chimed in.
 Random Person number 1:

 @joelswagman I bet most people active on this group are here between 2 and 6 months :D especially people expressing opinions about Vietnam as XXXX did.
-I wouldn't call it a culture shock necessarily, just expressing opinions :D
+I wouldn't call it a culture shock necessarily, just expressing opinions :D(XXXX equals the original poster).

 I also sometimes get irritated by this.
 Acting in various sneaky ways is typical for Vietnam.
 I visited many countries, rich and poor, including India and Nepal, never have I encountered so many ways to slightly cheat.
 Like pretending not to understand or hear questions, cutting into lines, giving a change which is too small.
 It's not a big deal, but it's irritating.
 I think I know the reasons, but it would be a long discussion, and no to have in this place.
 My country has a similar political history in some ways, and that's why I think I know how some political issues influence mentality.